saitamatp/Misc/README.md

-# Paremter and Contents for other repositories
+# Parameter and Contents for other repositories

 ## This repository contains necessary contents for the code from other repo in my profile